EnterpriseDu/GRP_Solver/README.md

 |1280 |  4.98e-13 |   4.03    |     8.42e-13   |        3.92    |
 |2560 |  7.56e-14 |   2.72    |     2.44e-13   |        1.78    |

-It seems that the numerical error quickly goes to the round-off error of the present program, i.e. $1e-10$.
-Therefore it stops going down further when the computational mesh is more than 320.
+The tolerance for the Riemann solution is set to be 1e-12.
+The error of the numerical solution stops going down when it attains 5e-13.